csc510g12/Money-Manager-V3/README.md

 ## 🔦 Support

 If you have any questions or need assistance, please feel free to reach out.
-You can contact us via email at `service @ gong . host` (remove spaces) or through our [GitHub Discussions](https://github.com/csc510g12/project2/discussions).
+You can contact us via email at `mmv3 @ 550w . host` (remove spaces) or through our [GitHub Discussions](https://github.com/csc510g12/project2/discussions).